jbilcke-hf/clapper/README.md

 ### Licence

 Clapper is under a GPL v3 licence, see the [LICENCE](LICENSE.txt) file for more information.
-This is a similar licensing as apps like ComfyUI or Blender:
+This is a similar licensing to apps like ComfyUI or Blender.

 ### Installation